Daniela Avanzini: 2021–present: Dream Academy and debut with Katseye

-In 2021, Avanzini entered the Hybe and Geffen Records' global audition The Debut: Dream Academy, a competition reality show aimed at creating a "global girl group".
-Her submission stood out for her singing and dancing skills, leading to her selection as one of the 20 contestants.
-She eventually placed third, which secured her spot in the resultant group Katseye, also making her the first artist of Latin American descent to sign under Hybe.
+In 2021, Avanzini entered the Hybe and Geffen Records' global audition Dream Academy, a competition reality show aimed at creating a "global girl group".
+Her submission stood out for her singing and dancing skills, leading to her selection as one of the 20 contestants in 2023.
+She eventually placed third, which secured her spot in the resulting girl group Katseye, also making her the first artist of Latin American descent to sign under Hybe.

 Avanzini was featured on the track "Let Me Tell You" from South Korean singer Yeonjun's extended play No Labels: Part 01, released on November 7, 2025.
 She performed paired choreography with Yeonjun in the music video for the track, which was released in an omnibus format with two other songs from the EP.

 Discography

 As a contestant of Dream Academy, Avanzini participated in the promotional release of the contestants' shared songs for competition.
-They were performed on November 17, 2024, and released to streaming platforms on August 21, 2024.
+They were performed on November 17, 2023, and released to streaming platforms on August 21, 2024.